SamEdwardes/dash-heroku-cookie-cutter/README.md

 ## Using Containers vs. Virtual Environments

 There are two ways I have deployed apps to Heroku:
-- Using conda virtual environments (e.g. [Candian election sentiment analysis](https://github.com/SamEdwardes/sentiment-cdn-election))
+- Using conda virtual environments (e.g. [Canadian election sentiment analysis](https://github.com/SamEdwardes/sentiment-cdn-election))
 - Using containers (e.g. this project)

-Overall I would reccommend using the container process.
+Overall I would recommend using the container process.
 I found even with using virtual environments there were many times were the app would run locally, but then would not run when I push to Heroku.
-Additionally, as my virtual enviornment grew in size Heroku begain rejecting it because it was over 500 MB.
-With containers I don't beleive this limit exists.
+Additionally, as my virtual environment grew in size Heroku began rejecting it because it was over 500 MB.
+With containers I don't believe this limit exists.

 ## Helpful links: